Hedgehog Concept - Definition

 The Hedgehog Concept calls on companies to identify their core value proposition (or the primary thing that they do well) and focus on that.
 The concept says that scattering ones interests and objective causes a lack of focus, competency, and efficiency.
 Thus, it results in getting little done.
 Focusing on the thing that a company does well is the best method of achieving the objectives of that activity.

-A Little More on What is the Hedgehog Concept
+How is the Hedgehog Concept Used?

 The concept originates from an old Greek parable, "The fox knows many things, but the hedgehog knows one big thing."
 Basically, the fox is a smart predator that can gain a meal by any number of methods.